sparameswaran/airway-shipment-orchestrator/README.md

 ##  Project structure
 The project contains source code and supporting files that you can deploy with the SAM CLI to build and test the sample application.
 It includes the following files and folders:
 * functions - AWS Lambda functions to handle processing of shipments requests from SQS and integration with various backend systems (including UPS shipping api).
-* statemachines - Definition for the AWS Step Functions that orchestrates the complex workflow of managing multiple Lambda and nested AWS child Step Functions.
+* statemachine - Definition for the AWS Step Functions that orchestrates the complex workflow of managing multiple Lambda and nested AWS child Step Functions.
 * template.yaml - A SAM template that defines the application's AWS resources.
 * testing - folder that contains artillery test configuration script for injecting requests into the system along with CloudWatch dashboard json template for monitoring various resources.